SciKit-Surgery/cmicHACKS2/README.md

 ## :scroll: Project description
 Artificial Intelligence (AI)-based surgical workflows use input from multiple sources of data (e.g., medical devices, trackers, robots, cameras, etc) with different Machine Learning and Deep Learning tasks (e.g., classification, segmentation, synthesis, etc) and have been applied across different surgical and acquisition workflows.
 However, the diversity of data sources, pre-processing methods, training and inference methods make a challenging scenario for low-latency applications in surgery.
-Hence, in this hackathon, instructors aim to engage with participants to bring two learning outcomes:
+In this hackathon, instructors aim to engage with participants to bring three learning outcomes:
-(a) participants will learn to train, validate and deploy AI algorithms for detection and tool tracking, and (b) participants will learn good software practices to contribute to our open-source projects aligning with medical device software standard (IEC 62304), learning faster development, integration and hopefully to sparking future collaborations.
+* participants will learn to train, optimise, test and deploy AI models for detection and tool tracking,
+* participants will learn good software practices to contribute to our open-source projects aligning with medical device software standard (IEC 62304), and
+* participants will have the chance to work with NVIDIA Clara AGX - A Universal computing architecture for next-generation AI medical instruments.

-We hope to bring together researchers, engineers and clinicians across different departments to hack workflows for real-time AI for Surgery (development, evaluation and integration).
+We hope to bring together researchers, engineers and clinicians across different departments to hack workflows for real-time AI for Surgery (development, evaluation and integration) and hopefully to sparking future collaborations.

 ## :sparkles: Project leaders and organisers
 Leaders: Zhehua Mao and Miguel Xochicale